Financial Aid for Undergraduate Students

 Federal Perkins Loans may be awarded to eligible students who meet all application deadlines.
 Repayment begins nine months after the borrower ceases to be enrolled at least half time.

-Federal Direct Parent PLUS Loans are available to parents of dependent undergraduate students.
+Federal Direct Parent PLUS Loans are available to parents of dependent* undergraduate students who meet the credit criteria established by the U.S. Department of Education.
 Payments may be deferred while the student is enrolled at least half time.

 Private Financing Programs